javalent/admonitions/README.md

 ### Add Copy Button

-A "Copy Content" button will be added to the top-right corner of the admonition content.
+A "Copy Content" button will be added to the top-right corner of the admonition & callout content.

 ### Parse Titles as Markdown